Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 3.2 Paper-local research graphs

 The extraction layer builds on Garg and Fetzer (2025).
 Each title and abstract is converted into a paper-local graph in which nodes correspond to extracted concepts and edges summarize the relations the paper itself states, studies, or reports.
-The present paper inherits that idea but extends it in three ways that matter downstream.
-First, the schema is broader than explicit causal claims, because the evaluation also needs undirected contextual support.
-Second, the schema separates the paper’s causal presentation from the evidence method used to support a claim.
-Third, the local graph stores contextual qualifiers in dedicated fields rather than forcing them into the node label.
-Exact prompts, the full schema, and the design logic are reported in Appendix A. The code and prompt files used in this paper will be released at github.com/[repository-to-be-inserted-at-release].
+The present paper extends that framework in three ways that matter downstream.

 3.3 Concept identity and node normalization

-4. Candidate Questions and Evaluation Design
+4. Direct-Edge Retrieval Anchors, Surfaced Questions, and Evaluation Design

-4.1 Missing links as candidate questions
+4.1 Missing links as retrieval anchors

 4.2 Gap and boundary questions